kant/Hooke/README.md

 pip install pyHooke # Stable PyPi pip install git+https://github.com/oekshido/Hooke # Latest
 ```
-Due to the inital installation, it may be required to install nltk datasets manually
+Due to the initial installation, it may be required to install nltk datasets manually

 ## Usage
 To run a simple textual check: